-This Wicked Witch Fudge is a a SPOOKY twist on old fashioned fudge.
-Vanilla fudge tinted green and topped with witch sprinkles make it a FUN TREAT for the holiday!
+This Wicked Witch Fudge is a spooky twist on an old fashioned fudge.
+Vanilla fudge tinted green and topped with witch sprinkles make it a fun treat for the holiday!

 This post is sponsored by Dixie Crystals as part of #HalloweenTreatsWeek.
 I received product but the recipe and comments expressed here are my own.

 Fudge is such a yummy sweet treat.
 I love the creamy, sugary, squares that I eat every holiday season.

 Not really knowing why, but I really only eat fudge during the holidays.
 I mean, fudge is delicious all year round and is so easy to make.

 A lot of fudge recipes, the easy microwave versions use just two ingredients, sweetened condensed milk and chocolate.